 Instructor Notes: As one...

-Students will understand the importance of working together for the common good.
-They will create persuasive radio public service announcements about a philanthropic organization and its mission, and justify a personal choice about an organization they would like to support with...
+Students see the importance of working together for the common good.
+They will create persuasive radio public service announcements about a philanthropic organization and its mission, and justify a personal choice about an organization they would like to support with time (...